English: The Tatami Galaxy

 Overall the OST is just a decent compliment to the whole story but never takes on a life past background music, arguably what it's intended for and in which case would be perfect but sometimes you can't beat a crazy score overlaying a scene.

-These are the central characters, we also get to see a ton of different sides of the characters, and the most important part is that we see Watashi develop in many different ways throughout each episode.
-The different side-characters all have their own parts to play in Watashi’s world and everything comes together wonderfully in the final episodes.
+At first sight, the way in which this series keeps resetting itself after every episode may seem weird at first, but it actually was a brilliant method to flesh out its different characters.
+Because of its very frequent resets, this stands out even more than series that did similar things in the past, like Higurashi and Umineko.
+Because of this, we get to see a ton of different sides of the characters that would never have been able to been shown without these resets, and the most important part is that we see Watashi develop in many different ways throughout each episode.
+The different side-characters all have their own parts to play in Watashi (the lead character)’s world and everything comes together wonderfully in the final episodes.

 Overall, this series is one of the most underrated, under appreciated and unknown anime.
 It is a hidden gem unknown to people.
 You will rarely see an anime that is very funny but has a very deep meaning.
 If you are looking for a unique, non-mainstream, non-complex and very interesting story.